la2050/archive/_projects/2016/filmlit-barter-skills-curriculum™-w-job-corps-la.md

   training in the bartering of developed production skills to collaborate on filmlit projects.
 Pupils will own stock in the projects they bring forth to fruition.
+project_proposal_impact:
+  - Proficiency in English and Language Arts and Math
+  - Youth unemployment and underemployment
 category: learn
 body_class: blueberry